tauri-apps/tauri-docs/docs/guides/building/app-size.md

 ### Rust Build-Time Optimizations

 Configure your cargo project to take advantage of Rusts size optimization features.
-[Why is a rust executable large ?] provides an excellent explanation on why this matters and an in-depth walkthrough.
+[Why is a rust executable large ?] provides an excellent explanation of why this matters and an in-depth walkthrough.
 At the same time, [Minimizing Rust Binary Size] is more up-to-date and has a couple of extra recommendations.

 Rust is notorious for producing large binaries, but you can instruct the compiler to optimize the final executable's size.